SilvaScenes: Tree Detection and Species Classification from Under-Canopy Images in Natural Forests: Related work

-In forestry robotics and automation, two sensing modalities are prevalent: lidar and camera.
+When it comes to robotics and automation in forestry, two sensing modalities are prevalent: lidar and camera.
 Lidar has been widely employed for tree segmentation, geometric trait estimation, and species classification.
-For instance, \citet{malladi_tree_2024} used point clouds to estimate the \ac{DBH} and height of trees in forest environments, while \citet{cheng_treescope_2024} applied similar methods in orchards.
-Beyond geometry, \citet{wielgosz_segmentanytree_2024} proposed a deep learning method for individual tree segmentation in point clouds.
+For instance, \citet{malladi_tree_2024} used point clouds to estimate the \ac{DBH} and height of trees in forest environments.
+Beyond geometry, \citet{wielgosz_segmentanytree_2024} proposed a deep learning method for individual tree segmentation.
 Building on this concept, \citet{puliti_benchmarking_2025} benchmarked single-tree species classification, relying on aggregated point clouds constructed from multiple scans.
-While their work demonstrates the potential of segmenting fully mapped point clouds, we note that it does not establish the feasibility of online classification from a robotics platform, as they typically yield single-view and sparser point clouds.
-On the other hand, camera-based approaches have been widely applied in agriculture for tasks such as pruning \cite{borrenpohl_automated_2023} and structural estimation \cite{gentilhomme_towards_2023}.
-Interestingly, recent studies have examined occlusion in various domains, such as detecting branches hidden by foliage \cite{geckeler_learning_2024} and segmenting tomatoes in cluttered environments \cite{gong_robotic_2022}.
-These conditions mirror the heavy occlusions we encounter in natural forests.
-Furthermore, approaches have been developed for log instance segmentation in harvesting operations \cite{fortin_instance_2022, steininger_timbervision_2025}.
-In urban forests, approaches have been proposed to improve data association in semantic \ac{SLAM} \cite{liu_real_2025} and semantic \ac{VSLAM} \cite{liu_stereo_2025} with the addition of a tree species instance segmentation component.
-However, these approaches were only evaluated on five or six species, with some of their experimental plots only containing a single tree species.
-Importantly, previous works have shown that approaches based on color images consistently outperform lidar solutions for tree trunk segmentation, thus motivating our use of this modality \cite{vidanapathirana_wildscenes_2025, mortimer_goose_2024}.
+While their work demonstrates the potential of segmenting fully mapped point clouds, we note that it does not establish the feasibility of online classification during field surveys, which would typically yield single-view and sparser point clouds.
+On the other hand, camera-based approaches have been applied to a wide range of tasks. \citet{lee_testing_2024} demonstrated tree trunk detection from images for real-time under-canopy \ac{UAV} navigation in forests.
+Meanwhile, \citet{hristova2025enhancing} proposed a videogrammetry approach for forest mapping and \ac{DBH} estimation of trees, relying on images collected from six fisheye cameras.
+Recent studies have also demonstrated image-based solutions for segmenting branches \cite{geckeler_learning_2024} and tree pests \cite{guo2022pest} through dense foliage.
+Similarly, approaches have been developed for instance segmentation of logs in harvesting operations, where occlusion introduces important challenges \cite{fortin_instance_2022, steininger_timbervision_2025}.
+Incidentally, our \silva{} dataset mirrors these conditions, which are typical of natural forests, providing a difficult benchmark for perception.
+Closer to our work, \citet{liu_stereo_2025} proposed an approach for forest mapping and tree genus classification with stereo cameras.
+The authors report improved performance when classifying based on aggregated information across multiple images, although their study is limited to five genera in a single urban forest.
+Likewise, \citet{liu_classification_2019} developed an approach for semantic segmentation of tree species and stock volume estimation from colour images.
+Although promising, the study is limited to identifying four visually distinct species in a single area, thereby limiting its relevance to assessing performance in high-diversity forests.
+Importantly, colour cameras are a popular modality, given their high availability and low cost \cite{abreudias2025advances}.
+Recent work has shown that approaches for semantic segmentation of tree trunks based on colour images consistently outperform corresponding lidar-based approaches \cite{vidanapathirana_wildscenes_2025, mortimer_goose_2024}, motivating our use of this modality.